Skip to main content Skip to footer

 Most of these side effects are short lived and may go away once you finish chemotherapy.
 Some side effects can take months or years to improve or may be permanent.

-Once your treatments end, you will have regular follow-up appointments so that your doctor can check your recovery, make sure the cancer has not returned and monitor and treat any side effects that you may have.
+Once your treatment ends, you will have regular follow-up appointments so that your doctor can check your recovery, make sure the cancer has not returned and monitor and treat any side effects that you may have.

 Questions to Ask

-• Exactly what type of cancer do I have?
+• What type of cancer do I have?
 Where is it located?

-• How much will the treatment and/or operation cost?
-Will Medicare or my health insurance cover it?
+• How much will the treatment cost?
+Will my health insurance cover it?

 • Am I suitable for any clinical trials?